 A Live Animation Adventure with Interactive Avatars

-The little boy, one of many on the autism spectrum, was normally uninterested in interacting with his therapist.
+The little autistic boy was normally not interested in interacting with his therapist.
 He asked her if there were Legos.
 The answer was no. He immediately lapsed back into sullen withdrawal.

 It was a gusty autumn afternoon as I headed to the home office of my friend Gary Jesch in Carson City, Nevada.
 A serendipitous encounter at an engagement party had led to an animated discussion about our work lives, but little had I known at the time how “animated” events would literally turn.

 For it turns out that this salt-of-the-earth, unassuming gentleman is a maverick and a visionary who, for twenty years, has been working in the field of live performance animation – like “Avatar,” only LIVE live, as in, you get to interact with the cartoon character in real time because the puppeteer is in another room controlling him/her and watching YOU through a camera.

 Through trade shows and company presentations all over the world during the course of the past two decades, Gary and his clients have seen firsthand that interacting with cartoon characters is not only a way to instantly arouse potential customers’ interest, but that it is also less intimidating for a lot of people, and therefore has a higher success rate than regular interactions with live people.

 This increased engagement could not be truer than for children – especially children with any kind of obstacles to regular social interaction, such as autistic children.
 This technology would be able to offer a lot more to children and adults on the autism spectrum than merely novelty.

 As I walked into the charming and totally-normal-looking home of Gary and his wife Sue, I was given a glass of water and discussed pleasantries in the kitchen for a bit.
 Then, Gary invited me to come see his work.